a2geek/libvirt-bosh-cpi/README.md

    $ bosh create-release --force --tarball $PWD/cpi
    ```

+4. Set `BOSH_REBOOT_DIR` to a local copy of the [BOSH Reboot Patch](https://github.com/a2geek/bosh-reboot-patch) directory.
+Note that this is optional (see notes for more info).

-4. Deploy the BOSH Director.
+5. Deploy the BOSH Director.
    ```
    $ bosh create-env ${BOSH_DEPLOYMENT_DIR}/bosh.yml \
        --ops-file=${BOSH_DEPLOYMENT_DIR}/jumpbox-user.yml \